Inca Best Practices

 Have a plan However bad it might be.
 It’s much better to come up with a numbered steps plan and ask people to help you to improve it than make them guess or create one for you.

 We expect to see your comments and commits every day, however small they are!

-- Functional Requirments (business goals)
+- Functional Requirements (business goals)

-- Minimum Valuable Product (MVP)
+- Minimum Viable Product (MV)